owstack/ows-wallet-applet-movies/README.md

-OWS Wallet Plugin - Starter
+OWS Wallet Applet Plugin - Starter
 =======

-A minimal OWS Wallet applet plugin to get you started on your own plugin.
+A minimal OWS Wallet applet plugin to get you started on your own applet plugin.

 ## Main Features